-Therefore, in some reactor designs it is a common practice to allow the use of some safety systems for certain anticipated operational occurrences.
+- 3.59 As far as practicable, the sharing of safety systems or parts of them for executing safety related functions for different plant states should be avoided.
+However, since this might not be always practical or possible, it should be ensured that within the event sequence that might follow a postulated initiating event, a safety system credited to respond in a given plant state will not have been needed for a preceding plant state.
+As emphasized in para.
+4.13A of SSR/2-1 (Rev. 1) [1]:, this is especially important when safety systems are to be credited for the mitigation of design extension conditions (see para.
+3.65). - -"... safety features for design extension conditions (especially features for mitigating the consequences of accidents involving the melting of fuel) shall as far as is practicable be independent of safety systems." - 3.59 Therefore, in some reactor designs it is a common practice to allow the use of some safety systems for certain anticipated operational occurrences.
 For example, the intervention of the reactor protection system might be necessary to shutdown the reactor for some anticipated operational occurrences that cannot be controlled by the limitation system.
+For most reactor designs, the reactor trip system is a safety system that is also needed for the control of some anticipated operational occurrences. - 3.60 The systems needed for different plant states should be functionally isolated from one another in such a way that a malfunction or failure in a system in a given any plant state does not propagate affecting to another system required in the following plant state.
+However, practical limitations of the reactor design may in certain situations necessitate exemptions to such functional isolation, each of which should be although each case should be justified.
+Thus, it is a common practice to use some safety systems for certain anticipated operational occurrences.
+For example, the intervention of the protection system might be necessary to shut down the reactor for some anticipated operational occurrences that cannot be controlled by the limitation system.
 For most reactor designs, the reactor trip system is a safety system that is also needed for the control of some anticipated operational occurrences.

-- 3.60 The systems needed for different plant states should be functionally isolated from one another in such a way that a malfunction or failure in a system in a given plant state does not propagate affecting another system required in the following plant state.
-However, practical limitations of the reactor design may in certain situations necessitate exemptions to such functional isolation, although each case should be justified. - 3.61 The systems intended for mitigating severe accidents should be functionally and physically separated from the systems intended for other plant states to the extent practicable.
-However, safety features for design extension conditions with core melting may, for good reasons, also be used for preventing severe core damage if it can be demonstrated that such use will not undermine the ability of these safety features to perform their primary function if conditions do evolve into a severe accident.
+In such cases, it should be shown that there is no practicable alternative to use of the safety system to cope with the anticipated operational occurrence, and that the use of the safety system for such an occurrence does not present a significant limitation on the use of the safety system to mitigate a design basis accident. - 3.61 The systems intended for mitigating design extension conditions with core melting severe accidents should be functionally and physically separated from the systems intended for other plant states to the extent practicable.
+However, safety features for design extension conditions with core melting may, for good reasons, also be used for preventing severe core damage if it can be demonstrated that such use will not undermine the ability of these safety features to perform their primary function if conditions do evolve into a design extension condition with core melting severe accident.
 As an example, a power supply intended for design extension conditions with core melting could be used, if necessary, to power equipment for design extension conditions without significant fuel degradation.

+Formatiert: Keine Aufzählungen oder Nummerierungen

+Kommentiert [LHJ56]: France comment 8, ENISS comment 12, before the 53rd NUSSC meeting (resolved).

+Kommentiert [LHJ57]: ENISS comment 11&12, UK comment 19, Japan comment 7, before the 53rd NUSSC meeting (resolved).

+Kommentiert [LHJ58]: Finland comment during the 53rd NUSSC meeting (resolved).